 - chicken, celery and mayo

 - tomato, avocado and cheese (put the tomato on later to avoid the bread going soggy – this also makes a nice grilled toast)

 - leftovers (bolognaise sauce makes a nice sandwich)

 Some other ideas

-- Hard boiled eggs are great to have on hand in the fridge.
-They can either be eaten as is, added to a salad or mashed for egg sandwich.
-If you boil a few while cooking dinner on Sunday night then you will have some on hand and ready to go for lunches.
+- Hard-boiled eggs are great to have on hand in the fridge.
+They can either be eaten as is, added to a salad or mashed for an egg sandwich.
+If you boil a few while cooking dinner on Sunday night, then you will have some on hand and ready to go for lunches.

 - Cheese is another ingredients convenient lunchbox addition.
-Cut it into slices, cubes or sticks and serve with vegetables, fruit (cheese and dried fruit is nice) or with some crackers.
+Cut it into slices, cubes or sticks and serve with vegetables, fruit (cheese and dried fruit are nice) or with some crackers.

 - If you have cream cheese, you can make your own dips or spreads.

 - Crackers and crispbread are handy to keep in the pantry.

 - Tinned tuna is a good source of protein and also useful to keep in the pantry.